Timeline - Greece's debt crisis

 October 2 - Government draft budget figures say Greece will miss a deficit target set just months earlier.
 The 2012 draft budget is approved by cabinet and predicts a deficit of 8.5 percent of GDP for 2011, short of target.

-October 21 - Greece approves more austerity measures, defying violent protests in Athens and a general strike.
+October 21 - Greece approves more austerity measures, defying violent protests in Athens and a general strike which shuts down much of the country.
+At least 74 people are wounded.

 October 27 - Euro zone leaders reach a deal with private banks and insurers for them to accept a 50 percent loss on their Greek government bonds under a plan to lower Greece's debt burden.